-Туре The output engine to use.
+Type The output engine to use.
 Set this parameter to XML.

 Input (Optional) A comma-separated list of the tracks that you want to output.
 Specify one or more tracks.
 If you do not set this parameter, the engine outputs all tracks that are configured by default as 'output' tracks.
-For information about whether a track is considered an 'output' track, refer to documentation for your analysis and encoding engines in the Media Server Reference .
+For information about whether a track is considered an engines in the Media Server Reference.

+'output' track, refer to documentation for your analysis and encoding absolute path or relative to the Media Server executable file.

 OutputPath The path and file name of the output file(s).
-Specify the path as an absolute path or relative to the Media Server executable file.
-XSLTemplate (Optional) The path to the XSL template to use to transform the output into the desired format.
+Specify the path as an output into the desired format.
 If you do not set this parameter, the output is not transformed.